Der-Henning/tgtg/README.md

 When the scanner is started it will first try to login to yout TGTG account.
 Similar to loging in to the TGTG app, you have to click on the link send to you by mail.
 This won't work on your mobile phone if you have installed the TGTG app.

-After successfull login the scanner will send a test notification on all configured notifiers.
+After a successfull login the scanner will send a test notification on all configured notifiers.
 If you don't reveive any notifications, please check your configuration.

 ### Metrics